pudly/schmopera-hugo/content/articles/talking-with-singers-patrick-terry.md

 ### What special significance is there about paying homage to Handel's music in London?

 I love performing Handel in London because there is such an appetite for the music here.
 Handel is nowhere near the fringes in London and, as a countertenor especially, that is very exciting.

+>Remember to feel pride about where you are as much as being driven to achieve the next goal.

 ### What do you know now about the singing career that you wish you knew 10 years ago?